carefulcomputer/node-red-contrib-settings-vault/README.md

 2. Use debug nodes after the vault node to inspect output
 3. Verify vault configuration in the Configuration nodes panel
 4. Check that groups and property names match exactly (case-sensitive)

+## Version 2.0 Breaking Changes

+**Data Format Change**: Version 2.0 introduces a new internal storage format that preserves type metadata for all properties.
+This ensures that credential-type fields remain properly masked in the editor when reopening vault configurations.

+**What Changed**:
+- All property values now include type information in storage
+- Credential fields (previously "password" type, now "credential") maintain their masked state across save/load cycles
+- The type is now Node-RED's standard "credential" (matching environment variables) instead of custom "password"

+**Migration**:
+- ✅ **Automatic**: Existing vaults load correctly and are automatically migrated to the new format on first save
+- ✅ **No action required**: Your existing configurations will continue working
+- ⚠️ **One-way upgrade**: After saving a vault in v2.0, it cannot be read by earlier versions
+- 📝 **Recommendation**: Backup your `flows.json` and `flows_cred.json` before upgrading

+**Benefits**:
+- Credential fields now properly show as masked when editing vault configurations
+- Type consistency across all properties
+- Standard Node-RED terminology throughout

 ## Troubleshooting